firstcontributions/first-contributions/additional-material/git_workflow_scenarios/Useful-links-for-further-learning.md

 # Useful Links

 This document is dedicated to all the tips and tricks websites, blog posts, and helpful sites that make our lives easier.
 They are a great reference to serve all of our needs, be it a beginner or an expert.
-This page should act as an index of all those useful links that would help everybody who is new in the open-source domain or someone who wants to learn more.
+This page should act as an index of all those useful links that would help everybody who is new to the open-source domain or someone who wants to learn more.

 ## The List
 1. [Interactive tutorial to git](https://try.github.io)